Restrictive covenants in employment contracts

 Enforcing restrictive covenants

-The starting point for any contractual post-termination restriction is whether it is enforceable or void.
+The starting point for taking legal action after a breach of a contractual post-termination restriction is whether it is enforceable or void.
 It can be void because it is a restraint of trade and contrary to public policy.

 Employers must show the restrictions: